Aktyn/web-scraper/README.md

 Many instructions performs an action on a specific element, such as clicking a button, filling in an input field, or reading the text content of an element.\
 To point to the element, you configure selector in the instructions form.\
 Most selector types are self-explanatory, but there is an advanced **CSS Query** selector.\
-It require a syntax of which you u can read here: [CSS Selectors](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_selectors)\
+It requires a syntax that you can read about here: [CSS Selectors](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_selectors)\
 You can copy selector of any element on the page by right-clicking on it in the Element Inspector (F12) and selecting **Copy** > **Copy selector**.

 <details>